patch-technology/patch-node/README.md

 // Create an estimate
 const mass = 1000000; // Pass in the mass in grams (i.e. 1 metric tonne)
 patch.estimates.createMassEstimate({ mass_g: mass });

+// You can also specify a project-id field (optional) to be used instead of the preferred one projectId = 'pro_test_1234'; // Pass in the project's ID patch.estimates.createMassEstimate({ mass_g: mass, project_id: projectId });

 // Retrieve an estimate
 const estimateId = 'est_test_1234';